dasc-lab/dasc-lab.github.io/readme.md

 ## Styles and Layout

-This website uses boostrap https://getbootstrap.com/ v5.3.3 to create styles.
+This website uses bootstrap https://getbootstrap.com/ v5.3.3 to create styles.

 To customize additional css, edit `/layouts/partials/style.html`.
 To customize how the `person` and `papers` render, edit `/layouts/partials/person-card` or `/layouts/partials/paper-card`.